-In addition to electrolytes, coconut water also contains other essential minerals, vitamins B1, B2, B3, B5, B6, B7 and B9, Vitamin C, amino acids, living enzymes and antioxidants.
+In addition to electrolytes, coconut water also contains other essential minerals and vitamins.
+These are vitamins B1, B2, B3, B5, B6, B7, B9, Vitamin C, amino acids, living enzymes and antioxidants.

-Coconut water aids with digestion, supports the body’s natural detoxification process, stimulates cell regeneration, has anti-aging properties, aids with nutrient absorption, is good for the heart and much more.
+Coconut water aids with digestion and supports the body’s natural detoxification process.
+It also stimulates cell regeneration, has anti-aging properties, aids with nutrient absorption and is good for the heart.

 1. Fresh is the best

 This goes for pretty much anything and coconut water is no exception.

 Fresh coconuts have the best taste and highest nutritional value.
 The original, pure coconut water is always the healthiest type of coconut water.

 If you live where coconuts grow, you’re lucky as it’s the most superior coconut water.